 This basic introduction to Special Olympics covers the organization's mission and philosophy, organizational structure, intellectual disabilities and eligibility, policies and procedures, sports opportunities, initiatives, and required rules.
 The General Orientation, Protective Behaviors and Concussion Training are required for all interested in working with Special Olympics athletes (Protective Behaviors and Concussion Training must be updated every 3 years).
-Can be found at: https://www.somi.org/coaches-corner
+Can be found as part of the volunteer's Voluntaro profile.

-Sport-specific Skills Course
+Sport-specific Skills Course or Coaches Certification Course